thecreation/jquery-asScrollbar/README.md

 There are some example usages that you can look at to get started.
 They can be found in the [examples folder](https://github.com/amazingSurge/jquery-asScrollbar/tree/master/examples).

 ## Options
-asScrollbar can accept an options object to alter the way it behaves.
-You can see the default options by call $.asScrollbar.setDefaults().
+`jquery-asScrollbar` can accept an options object to alter the way it behaves.
+You can see the default options by call `$.asScrollbar.setDefaults()`.
 The structure of an options object is as follows:

 ```
 {